J-Jinn/Summer-Research-2019/README.md

 other .csv files are original files obtained from the Borg supercomputer.

+Note: large datasets are not included in GitHub Repository.

 &nbsp;

 ## "jupyter-notebooks" directory:

-"lda-presentation.ipynb" - LDA basics and SLO LDA topic extraction.
+"slo-lda-introduction.ipynb" - Introduction to latent dirichlet allocation and topic modeling.

+"slo-lda-implementation.ipynb" - Our implementation of LDA on our Twitter dataset.

+"slo-lda-grid-search.ipynb" - Exhaustive grid search for Scikit-Learn LDA model hyper parameters.

+"slo-lda-execution-output.ipynb" - multiple executions and associated topic extraction output for our LDA implementation.

 "SLO analysis.ipynb" - from the Calvin College SLO-Classifier repository.

-"slo-analysis-personal.ipynb" - adapted from SLO analysis.ipynb.
+"slo-twitter-data-analysis.ipynb" - adapted from SLO analysis.ipynb for SLO Twitter dataset analysis.

-.png images for use in "lda-presentation.ipynb"
+"personal-research-journal.ipynb" - Jupyter notebook file for keeping research notes.

+"lda-presentation-images" sub-directory -  image files for LDA Jupyter Notebook files.

+"lda-presentation-markdown-tables" sub-directory - table files for markdown and html tables used in LDA Jupyter Notebook files.

 &nbsp;